patriciatran/amr-ecoevo/README.md

 condor_submit combined_fasta.sub
 ```

+This will create a file named `all_samples_renamed_scaffolds_proteins.faa` in your staging folder.

 6. Perform HMM search

-The repo already comes with a file called `all_hmm.txt` that will be used in the `queue` statement of the submit file.
+The repo already comes with a file called `sample_hmm_combinations.csv` that will be used in the `queue` statement of the submit file.
 This will perform of HMM search of all the AMRFinder genes against all your metagenomic assemblies.
 Note, this only uses 2CPU.
 Even on a large file (e.g. 82GB) the search is relatively quick.
 Increasing beyond 2CPU does not improve performance (see hmmer documentation)

 ```
 condor_submit 01-hmmer.sub